 Someone who was opted in to receive your email marketing campaigns, but isn't currently.

 Someone who has interacted with your online store, but hasn't opted in to receive your email marketing campaigns.

 A non-deliverable email address.
 Hard bounces, as well as repeated soft bounces, become cleaned addresses.

 A one-to-one email triggered by a contact's behavior.
 Receipts, shipping confirmations, and password resets are examples of transactional emails.

-A term we use to measure the number of email campaigns you send.
 Each email sent to an individual subscriber counts as one send.
 For example, one campaign sent to 2,000 subscribers equals 2,000 sends.

 The Monthly Plan comes with a set of features exclusive to paid plans, like advanced forms and Timewarp.